fullstack-development/web3-roadmap/defi/trading/technical.md

 ## Questions:

 * What is the technical analysis?
-* What is long position?
-What is short position?
+* What is a long position?
+What is a short position?
-* What is orderbook?
+* What is an orderbook?
 * What does the Market glass show and why is it needed?
 * What are Japanese candlesticks?
 How to read them?
 * What are the Support and Resistance Levels set for?